-05 Dec From running start to first in family in college: Using own educational experiences to become educator
+05 Dec Running start to first in family in college: Using own experiences to inspire as future educator

 By Maegan Murray, WSU Tri-Cities